Cunerfert History, Family Crest & Coats of Arms

 Early Notables of the Cunerfert family (pre 1700)

-Migration of the Cunerfert family to the New World and Oceana
+Migration of the Cunerfert family

 During the middle of the 19th century, Irish families often experienced extreme poverty and racial discrimination in their own homeland under English rule.
 Record numbers died of disease and starvation and many others, deciding against such a fate, boarded ships bound for North America.
 The largest influx of Irish settlers occurred with Great Potato Famine of the late 1840s.
 Unfortunately, many of those Irish that arrived in Canada or the United States still experienced economic and racial discrimination.
 Although often maligned, these Irish people were essential to the rapid development of these countries because they provided the cheap labor required for the many canals, roads, railways, and other projects required for strong national infrastructures.
 Eventually the Irish went on to make contributions in the less backbreaking and more intellectual arenas of commerce, education, and the arts.
 Research early immigration and passenger lists revealed many early immigrants bearing the name Cunerfert: James Comerford, who settled in America in 1764; Frederic Comerford settled in Philadelphia, Pennsylvania in 1804; followed by John in 1828; Kehone in 1871.